victoreeckh/Renewable_Energy_notes/pages/Bifacial PV Systems.md

 			- adoption and deployment is slowed due to lack of track record & uncertain Energy Yield
 		- Reasonable cost
 			- Because efficiency and manufacturing is similar to monofacial cells
+		- Note that bifacial PVs receive different levels of irradiance -> different levels of current generated -> not just connectable in series (loss of excess power of best illuminated modules)
+			- Solution: row divided in different strings, only serie connect strings that operate on similar levels of current
 - Light collection #.ol
   collapsed:: true
 	- Direct (front)